LinguaLatina/courses/docs/index.md

 # *Lingua Latina Legenda*: course material

-We're hosting here material such as syllabi, slide stacks, exercises, and assignments that can used to supplement the *Lingua Latina Legenda* textbook (online at <https://lingualatina.github.io/textbook/>).
+Use material hosted her to build your own course using the *Lingua Latina Legenda* textbook ([online here](https://lingualatina.github.io/textbook/)).

+- exercises students can use independently for [interactive practice](./interactive)

 ## Who's who in Hyginus